 Employed persons: those persons who worked one hour or more for pay or profit or had a job from which they were temporarily absent (due to sick leave, vacation, etc.) during the reference week.

 Since January 1, 2021, additionally to persons working while receiving child care benefit, persons that have worked before requisitioning child care benefit, who are recipients of benefits during their absence and at the end of the receiving period will go back to their previous places of work (and thus were previously considered inactive or unemployed) are also considered employed.
 In other words, persons permanently absent from work due to receiving child care benefit are considered employed.
 Due to this change in the methodology, the employment rates of women have significantly changed.
-Time series have been revised back to 2009, so direct comparisons are possible in the period 1992-2008 and in the period since 2009.
+Data for 1992-1997 are based on the 1990 census, for 1998-2005 they are based on the 2001 census, for 2006-2017 they are based on the 2011 census, and from 2018 onwards they are based on the 2022 census.
+Due to the new weighting systems, there are breaks in the time series in 1998, 2006 and 2018.

 Unemployed persons: are those who neither worked, nor had a job from which they were temporarily (or in the case of recipients of child care benefit were permanently) absent, who were actively seeking work in the four weeks before the reference week and were available for work at the time of the survey, i.e. could start work within two weeks following the reference week if a proper job was found.
 Those who found a job and start working there within 90 days are only considered to be unemployed if they could start work within two weeks following the reference week.